 Labs2Zero is a voluntary program sponsored by the International Institute for Sustainable Laboratories (I2SL) that is dedicated to advancing the decarbonization of laboratories globally.
 The program, currently under development, will feature a variety of tools, including: a Scorecard with scores covering energy, operational emissions, and embodied emissions; customized reports on potential measures to improve labs’ energy and emissions scores; certification of scorecard results; and training and accreditation to support certification.
 At the heart of Labs2Zero is the Laboratory Benchmarking Tool (LBT), through which I2SL launched the first major Labs2Zero offering, the Energy Score, in October 2023.

-The Energy Score is currently in a pilot phase, in which we encourage all feedback from users to help us improve the scoring system's accuracy before Version 1 of the Labs2Zero Energy Score launches in early 2024.
+The Energy Score is currently in a pilot phase, in which we encourage all feedback from users to help us improve the scoring system's accuracy before Version 1 of the Labs2Zero Energy Score launches in late 2024.

 Each lab building's energy performance is rated from 1-100, where 100 represents the highest performance.
 The rating is a percentile score, meaning that a building with a Pilot Energy Score of 85 would have better energy performance than 85 percent of similar facilities.
 The score takes into account the functional requirements driving the energy consumption of each lab building to calculate an energy "allowance."
 The allowance factors are based on an analysis of the LBT's database, and include the amount of net lab space, lab type, hours of occupancy, and weather.
 The Pilot Energy Score is generated by comparing this allowance with the actual annual energy consumption of the building.
 The scoring system was developed by Lawrence Berkeley National Laboratory in 2023, and more details are available in a technical white paper.
 Please also see the FAQ page for more information.